magento/knowledge-base/src/how-to/general/change-magento-admin-url-on-cloud.md

  **Name:** ADMIN\_URL **Value:** new Admin URL

 * For detailed steps, see [add environment variables](http://devdocs.magento.com/guides/v2.2/cloud/project/project-webint-basic.html#env) in our developer documentation.
-* Also refer [environment variables](http://devdocs.magento.com/guides/v2.2/cloud/env/environment-vars_magento.html) in our developer documentation.
+* Also refer to [environment variables](http://devdocs.magento.com/guides/v2.2/cloud/env/environment-vars_magento.html) in our developer documentation.

 ### When Staging and Production are not available in Project Web Interface